Tomio Koyama Gallery: Works from the Gallery Artists and the Collection

 8/ ART GALLERY/ Tomio Koyama Gallery is pleased to announce the exhibition of the gallery’s collection along with the selected works of gallery artists.
 The exhibition features selected works by Franz Ackermann, James Castle, Eduardo Chillida, Nana Funo, Victoria Gitman, Peter Halley, Richard Hamilton, Rieko Hidaka, David Hockney, Hans Josephsohn, JR, Hideaki Kawashima, Khvay Samnang, Masahiko Kuwahara, David Lynch, Takashi Murakami, Yoshitomo Nara, Midori Sato, Laurie Simmons, Shooshie Sulaiman, Sarah Sze, Richard Tuttle, and Wang Yahui.

 Nana Funo was born in 1983 in Shizuoka Prefecture.
 She graduated from Osaka University of Arts, Japan (BFA) in 2006 and completed the Graduate Kyoto City University of Arts, Kyoto, Japan (MFA) in 2008.
-She currently lives and works in Kyoto.
+She currently lives and works in Shizuoka.
 Her major solo exhibitions include “Nana Funo” (Roppongi Hills A/D GALLERY, Tokyo, Japan, 2010), “howl of green” (Itamuro Onsen Daikokuya, Nasushiobara, Tochigi, Japan, 2012).
 She has held 8 solo exhibitions with Tomio Koyama Gallery.

 Her major group exhibitions include “VOCA 2009 The Vision of Contemporary Art” (The Ueno Royal Museum, Tokyo, Japan, 2009) and “The Way of Painting” (Tokyo Opera City Art Gallery, Tokyo, Japan, 2014).
 Funo’s works are housed in the collections of Aman Tokyo, The JAPIGOZZI Collection, MONTBLANC and GBU Japan, Takahashi Collection and Takamatsu City Museum of Art.